The Lamentation of a Sinner: Content and doctrine

 The Lamentation of a Sinner, Parr's wholly original work, was probably written in the summer and autumn of the same year and started circulating in manuscript at court in November.
 It remained unpublished until 5 November 1547, nine months after her husband's death and the accession of her Protestant stepson.
 It starts with the themes of confession and repentance, with an unusual degree of self-debasement that would not have been appropriate for the monarch's wife.
 It then moves to conversion and prophecy, a pattern inspired by the Psalms.
 Although Parr wrote in the first person and recounted her own religious experience, she avoided using too many autobiographical or topical details (as Marguerite de Navarre had done), maintaining both authentic and universalized voice.
 She explicitly identified herself as Queen of England, King Henry VIII's wife; the contrasting of her sinfulness with her status was unprecedented.

 The small volume was strongly anti-Roman Catholic, referring to "papal riffraff", and the insistence that all people be able to read the Bible in English for themselves.
 The book's emphasis on the importance of the scripture marks it clearly as a reformist work, as does its promotion of the Lutheran concept of justification by faith alone.
 Parr, however, carefully avoided extremes and criticized the sententiousness of "vain gospellers", although never directing any criticism on anyone in particular.
 She argued that the Reformation urged Christians to look to themselves rather than to judge others.

 Significance

-The Lamentation of a Sinner is the first published conversion narrative, which was heavily used by the Nonconformists in the following century.
+The Lamentation of a Sinner is the first published conversion narrative, a genre which was heavily used by the Nonconformists in the following century.
 It was, however, much less circulated among English readers than Parr's previous (and not entirely original) works, Psalms or Prayers (1544) and Prayers or Meditations (1545).
 The young Edward VI may have been influenced by the subjectivity expressed in the book.
 It turned out to be a revolutionary text that led to a drastic change in the Tudor court's view of literature during the reign of Parr's serious and astute stepson.